sphinx-doc/sphinx/Doc-3k/reference/simple_stmts.rst

 .. index:: object: traceback

-If a third object is present and not ``None``, it must be a traceback object (see section :ref:`traceback`), and it is substituted instead of the current location as the place where the exception occurred.
+If a third object is present and not ``None``, it must be a traceback object (see section :ref:`types`), and it is substituted instead of the current location as the place where the exception occurred.
 If the third object is present and not a traceback object or ``None``, a :exc:`TypeError` exception is raised.
 The three-expression form of :keyword:`raise` is useful to re-raise an